albi005/k8s/README.md

 ## Bootstrapping the production cluster

-Given `kubectl config current-context` == `vc-kirdev`, installs the inner vCluster, Argo CD and the ApplicationSet:
+Given `kubectl config current-context` == `vc-kirdev`, the following installs the inner vCluster, Argo CD and the ApplicationSet.

 ```bash
 bun install